cx-language/cx/docs/book/functions.md

 }
 ```

-Function parameters can have a default value, allowing the parameter to be omitted when calling the function:
+Function parameters can have a default value, allowing the parameter to be
+omitted when calling the function (not implemented yet):

 ```cs
 void foo(int i = 0) {